Is There Uber In Istanbul?

 Taxis and Uber are also common ways to get around Istanbul, especially since that Istanbul is quite hilly.
 The metro or tram will usually take you to the bottom of the hill, where you’ll still have to walk up a considerable amount.
 Istanbul’s public transportation is also not the most luggage-friendly, especially the trams that are often crowded.

-Taxis in Istanbul are metered, so make sure that the taxi driver uses it instead of negotiating a fixed price.
+Taxis in Istanbul are metered, so make sure that the taxi driver uses it instead of negotiating the lowest price.
 That’ll always be a rip-off.
 It is also recommended to have your navigation up when the taxi driver is driving to ensure that he doesn’t take a detour and charge you more than necessary.

 Is there Uber in Turkey?

 Though there is Uber in Istanbul, is there Uber in the rest of Turkey?
-The answer is no. Uber is only in three cities in Turkey – Istanbul, Izmir, and Ankara.
+Uber does not operate all over Turkey.
+Uber is only in three cities in Turkey – Istanbul, Izmir, and Ankara.
 That means there is no Uber in places like Cappadocia and Antalya.

 Final Verdict